Great Bad Movies: "Starcrash" (1978)

 Directed by: Luigi Cozzi (aka "Lewis Coates")

 Years passed and though I never came across Star Crash on TV again, the film haunted my dreams for almost a quarter century.
-I may not have been able to remember the plot but let's be honest, it would be pretty hard for any red blooded American boy to forget the gorgeous Caroline Munro in a leather space bikini, fighting alongside a white guy with an Afro who battled stop motion robots with a light saber to rescue a young David Hasselhoff!
+I may not have been able to remember much of the plot but let's be honest, it would be pretty hard for any red blooded American boy to forget the gorgeous Caroline Munro in a leather space bikini, fighting alongside a white guy with an Afro, battling stop motion robots with a light saber to rescue a young David Hasselhoff!

 Needless to say, when Shout Factory released a deluxe 2-DVD (!) edition of Star Crash back in 2010 as part of their "Roger Corman Cult Classics" series, I had to plunk down my $$ for a copy.
 Watching the film a few nights later, all the memories came roaring back and I spent the entire movie with a big silly fanboy grin on my face.
 I have revisited it several times since then and it still makes me smile every time.
 Make no mistake, Star Crash is crap ... but it's such AWESOME crap that you can't help but love every minute of it.